Quickstart

 </Step>

-<Step id="enable-template-function" title="Enable a template function">
+<Step id="enable-function" title="Enable an integration function">

 This is a Nango Function: it runs provider-specific code with the connected account's credentials, without exposing those credentials to your app or agent.